-- scientific rigour and excellence with regard to the design, research method, execution and analysis of the work. - whether or not the output has been subject to peer-review. - significant addition to knowledge and to the conceptual framework of the field. - potential and actual significance of the research both within and beyond the field concerned. - the scale, challenge and logistical difficulty posed by the research. - the logical coherence of argument. - contribution to theory-building. - significance of work to advance knowledge, skills, understanding and scholarship in theory, practice, education, management and/or policy. - significance for professional development in veterinary science.
+- scientific rigour and excellence with regard to the design, research method, execution and analysis of the work. - whether or not the output has been subject to peer-review. - significant addition to knowledge and to the conceptual framework of the field. - potential and actual significance of the research, both within and beyond the field concerned. - the scale, challenge and intellectual difficulty posed by the research. - the logical coherence of argument. - contribution to theory-building. - significance of the work to advance knowledge, skills, understanding and scholarship in theory, practice, education, management and/or policy.